huaweicloud/terraform-provider-hcs/docs/resources/ecs_instance.md

 * `system_disk_size` - (Optional, Int, ForceNew) The system disk size in GB, The value range is 1 to 1024.
 Changing this creates a new server.

-* `data_disks` - (Optional, List, ForceNew) An array of one or more data disks to attach to the instance.
+* `block_device_mapping_v2` - (Optional, List, ForceNew) An array of one or more data disks to attach to the instance.
   The data_disks object structure is documented below.
 Changing this creates a new server.

 * `security_groups` - (Optional, String) An array of one or more security group names to associate with the server.
   Changing this results in adding/removing security groups from the existing server.